arnauddorgans/ivs-workaround-ios/README.md

 - Tap on `Connect Microphone`
 - Tap on `Start broadcasting`

-✅ The video quality is applied on the viewer side
+✅ The video quality is applied on the viewer's side

 #### How to workaround 2:
 - Join the stage with a publisher token